srobo-southampton/python-a-whirlwind-tour/worksheet.md

 If you run this in the simulator, the robot will just drive forward until it hits a wall.

+A motor speed is simply a number between -100 (reverse at full power) and 100 (forwards at full power).
 What happens if you change the speed on the first line to `25`?
 What about a negative number?

 ### Exercise: driving in a square